 While I may dislike the execution in that proposed profile, I find the premise he offers to be practical.
 Shouldn’t we ask not only what we want in a relationship, but “What does a [woman] man of the sort that interests me want and need?”

 If you’re a woman of a certain age, is this moot?
-Is a chance at relationship something we say goodbye to, in our contemporary culture that is obsessed with youth and looks – unless of course – you’ve got bank?
+Is a chance at a romantic, sexy, and fulfilling relationship something we say goodbye to as we rack up rings around our thickening trunks?
+Is this unavoidable in our contemporary culture that is obsessed with youth and looks – unless you’ve got bank?